catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 ### Create and apply the terraform plan

-Since terraform is not only creating Vault resources for product teams, but also configures OIDC login, you need to specify required settings, that are not checked in to version control, since this is sensitive information.
+Since terraform is not only creating Vault resources for product teams, but also configures OIDC login, you need to specify required settings, that are not checked into version control, since this is sensitive information.

 The OIDC settings that needs to be specified is the client-id and the client-secret for DEX.
 You can find this information in our devsecops secret engine in vault at path `devsecops/clusters/vault/github-oauth`.

 To set this information, you can either copy and paste it, when terraform asks you for it on plan creation, or you could specify it beforehand as environment variable like this:

 ```shell